Soka University of America: Admissions and graduation rate

-For the Class of 2025 (enrolling fall 2021), Soka received 939 applications, accepted 180 (19.2%) and enrolled 111.
-The middle 50% range of SAT scores was 570–670 for reading and 610–740 for math, while the middle 50% range for the ACT composite score was 25–30 for enrolled first year students.
+For the Class of 2026 (enrolling fall 2022), Soka received 498 applications, accepted 282 (56.6%) and enrolled 129.

+Soka University of America does not have a transfer admission program and only accept applications for entrance as a first-year student.

 Since 2008, full tuition Soka Opportunity Scholarships are available for admitted students whose families make $60,000 or less.
-SUA was named #4 in U.S. News & World Report's 2015 national rankings for "Best Value - Liberal Arts Colleges".
+SUA was named #11 in U.S. News & World Report's 2022 national rankings for "Best Value - Liberal Arts Colleges".
+According to SUA's financial aid website in 2015, the university was need-blind for U.S. financial-aid applicants.

-Between 2005-2007 SUA graduated its first three undergraduate classes with an average graduation rate of 90%.
+Between 2005 and 2007, SUA graduated its first three undergraduate classes with an average graduation rate of 90%.
 As of 2007, 38% of SUA graduates had gone on to graduate programs.